 Proposer unconditional payment refers to the fact that in the third scenario the beacon block proposer received payment from the corresponding builder.

-Builder withhold safety refers to the fact that if some beacon block containing a builder's commitment is withheld and revealed late, then that beacon block root will not be the canonical head of the blockchain in the view of honest validators.
+Builder withhold safety refers to the fact that if some beacon block containing a builder's commitment is withheld and revealed late, the builder will not be charged the value of the bid.
+In particular, the payload does not even need to be revealed in this case.

 Another mitigation mechanism is to add new slashing conditions for payload equivocation or PTC equivocations (both are signed messages by validators).